daklo91/reactolator/README.md

 }, [mql]);
 ```

-This is done with the "change" event listener, which will be active if the user has no "theme" object in their localStorage.
+Whenever the theme toggle is clicked, it will add a "theme" object to the localStorage which will be loaded the next time the user visit.
+However, if this is never clicked, the code above will run.
+The code adds a "change" event listener, which will watch if the users preferred theme changes and then run the changeThemeToDevice function.
 This is one step above the user stories.
 If you want to test this.
 You will have to clear the localStorage of Reactolator first and then reload it before playing around with your device theme.

 ## Hurdles during development